Complete Guide to Halloween in Orlando

 From holiday cheer by day to mature scares by night, SeaWorld's new Halloween schedule is making waves.

-First, gather your little terrors for the kid-friendly Spooktacular.
+First, gather your little terrors for the kid-friendly Spooktacular on select dates from 30th August to 2nd November.
 Here, guests under 13 can dress up in costumes with face painting available within the park.
-Next, you're ready to join events like the award-winning Sesame Street Party Parade - voted Best New Amusement Park Attraction.
+Next, you're ready to join events like the Trick-or-Treat Trail, Bubble Dance Party, and the award-winning Sesame Street Party Parade.
 Elmo, Big Bird, and friends all get in on the act aboard colourful floats passing through the famous street, as your family laughs and learns as they go.

 Come dark, Howl-O-Scream comes to life.
 Even in the usually cute aquariums, there's something fishy going on.
 Transformed into a House of Horrors, you'll need to brave the dark passageways as ghosts and ghouls lurk behind corners on your route to freedom.
 But there's light at the end of the tunnel: high-energy musical shows and party zones with DJs deliver some respite!
 Plus, have you ever ridden your favourite attractions in the dark?
 It wouldn't be a Howl-O-Scream without them.